Skip to main content

 AI Auto-Placement

-Trace includes an AI-powered auto-placer that uses a graph neural network (GNN) combined with simulated annealing for placement optimization.
-The AI analyzes your schematic to understand component connectivity, signal flow, and relationships, then optimizes component positions.
+Trace includes an AI-powered auto-placer that combines LLM-guided constraint analysis with simulated annealing and graph neural network-based reinforcement learning.
+The system analyzes your schematic to understand component connectivity, signal flow, and relationships, then optimizes component positions.

 • Import optimization — Import existing KiCad boards and let the AI optimize component placement, especially effective for boards where placement was done manually and could benefit from optimization